MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 }
 ```

-## Get properties of array objects
+## Get properties in an array

 An array has no properties of its own, but it can be indexed.
 This feature is shown in the last example with the expression
 `publicKeys[0]`, which gets the first element of the `publicKeys` array.
-Since the CLI has many commands that can return more than one result,
+There's no guarantee CLI output is ordered, so avoid using
-output is often an array.
-To access the properties of elements in an array, you need to do one of two operations: _flattening_ and _filtering_.
+indexing unless you're sure of the order or don't care what element you get.
+To access the properties of elements in an array,
+you do one of two operations: _flattening_ and _filtering_.
 This section covers how to flatten an array.

 Flattening an array is done with the `[]` JMESPath operator.
 All expressions after the `[]` operator are applied to each element in the current array.
 If `[]` appears at the start of the query, it flattens the CLI command result.
 The results of `az vm list` can be inspected with this feature.